test-effective/fakes/README.md

 1. You create `.fakepoints.ts` files and use the `registerFakepoints()` function to register your fake endpoints.
 2. The Vite plugin scans your workspace for all `.fakepoints.ts` files and creates a virtual module `collected-fakepoints` that imports them all.
-3. When you call `setupFakepoints()`, all registered functions run.
+3. When you call `runAllFakepoints()`, all registered functions run.

 **Use cases:**
 - Registering MSW handlers